alexirpan/alexirpan.github.io/_posts/2018-07-02-five-seconds-to-midnight.markdown

 I'm standing in front of the Chicago clock right now.

-For synchronization, we have a network of runners, who have learned the knack of running at *precisely* the same speed.
-We also have some checksum runners and backup runners to help correct for errors.
-The system's all very interesting, at least to me.
-I'd explain the details, but I wouldn't want to bore people;
+For synchronization, we have five runners, one for each clock, who have learned the knack of running at *precisely* a given speed.
+On a cue, they started running, such that they would arrive at each clock at the same time.
+In parallel, we're running some backup runners in case something goes wrong, and some checksum runners to transmit data that verifies we're in the correct margin of error.
+The system's all very interesting.
+I'd explain the details, but I wouldn't want to bore people.

-As for why I'm the one pushing the clock?
+As for why I'm one of the people pushing a second hand?
 It's nothing special.
 We chose randomly.
-I was the one picked.
+I just got lucky.

-Sometimes, I wonder what we'll do, or if we made the right call.
-It's not my place to judge.
-Besides, we'll find out soon.
+Sometimes, I wonder if we're making the right call.
+If I wanted, I could sabotage the whole operation.
+But I won't.
+It's humanity's decision and I have to respect it.

-Right on cue, a runner walks into the room, moving forward at a steady pace.
+Right on cue, a runner enters the room, moving forward at a steady pace.

 "It's time."

 I nod, and start pushing the second hand forward.
-It starts to shift with a loud, creaking sound, a sound far too loud for what should be an ordinary clock.
-I push, and push, and push - and then it's free.
+It starts to groan, making a loud, creaking sound that is far too loud for what should be an ordinary clock.
+I push, and push, and push - and then it starts moving.

 *Tick.*